OpenSourceEconomics/respy/docs/development/contributing_to_respy.rst

 - Between the end of a section and the following heading are two empty lines.

 - The documentation is formatted with a line length of 88 characters.
-To wrap the text use `AutoWrap <https://github.com/randy3k/AutoWrap>` for Sublime Text, `this setting
-  <https://stackoverflow.com/a/39011656>`_ plus the fill-paragraph command with PyCharm.
+To wrap the text use `AutoWrap <https://github.com/randy3k/AutoWrap>` for Sublime Text, and `this setting <https://stackoverflow.com/a/39011656>`_ plus the fill-paragraph command with PyCharm.

 - For rather self-contained functions with few arguments, a doctest can serve as a unit test while providing documentation at the same time.